joykirat18/GSoC-MusicBlocks-v4-palette-canvas/README.md

 ![PaletteStructure](images/paletteStructure.png)

-The view models are palette.ts and PaletteBlock.ts.
+The view models are `palette.ts` and `PaletteBlock.ts`.

-The palette.ts is responsible for showing the palettes sections and subSections.
-The palette.ts ViewModel calls the palette.tsx view to render the subSections.
+The `palette.ts` is responsible for showing the palettes sections and subSections.
+The `palette.ts` ViewModel calls the `palette.tsx` view to render the subSections.

 The paletteBlocks is used to show the PopUp containing all the blocks.
 It divides the block into low Shelf and High Shelf blocks.